-- Please explain two themes that run throughout the reading.
-Be sure to explain any nuances the author provides amidst engaging these themes. - What did you learn from the reading?
-This can focus on new ideas, practical insight, or clarification on something you have been thinking about. - How does this reading connect with, build upon, or challenge other material you have encountered during your studies at PLNU?
+• Please explain two themes that run throughout the reading.
+Be sure to explain any nuances the author provides amidst engaging these themes.
+(6 points possible)

+- What did you learn from the reading?
+This can focus on new ideas, practical insight, or clarification on something you have been thinking about.
+(5 points possible) - How does this reading connect with, build upon, or challenge other material you have encountered during your studies at PLNU?
 Think primarily about courses within the Christian Studies major.
 However, you can consider other aspects of your studies here as well.
+(4 points possible)